 symptoms, mild respiratory disease, severe pneumonia, acute respiratory failure syndrome

-occurs within 7 days after the triggering event and is characterized by bilateral lung
+that occurs within 7 days after the triggering event and is characterized by bilateral

-infiltrates and severe progressive hypoxemia, as well as non-cardiogenic pulmonary edema.
-The
+lung infiltrates and severe progressive hypoxemia, as well as non-cardiogenic pulmonary

-mortality associated with ARDS depends on its severity: mild 27%, moderate 32%, and severe
+edema.
+The mortality associated with ARDS depends on its severity: mild 27%, moderate

-45%.
-In patients with SARS and SARS-CoV-2, the average duration of mechanical ventilation was
+32%, and severe 45%.
+In patients with SARS and SARS-CoV-2, the average duration of

-intensive care unit in approximately 5% of confirmed infections.
-In the CDC report from
+the intensive care unit in approximately 5% of confirmed infections.
+In the CDC report

 Mild: Mild respiratory symptoms (cough, malaise, temperature> 37.5, runny nose) with or